Fees and fine print Compare plans

 Let’s be fair and agree that neither Spectrum nor AT&T will be winning any industry customer service awards any time soon.

-Between AT&T Internet, AT&T Fiber, and Spectrum internet, I reccomend them in this order:
+Between AT&T Internet, AT&T Fiber, and Spectrum internet, we typically recommend them in this order:

 This would be an easy choice if AT&T Fiber were available everywhere.
-AT&T Fiber is cheaper, their bundles are a better value, and they offer ever so slightly better customer service than Spectrum.
+AT&T Fiber is cheaper in the long term, their bundles are a better value, and they offer ever so slightly better customer service than Spectrum.

 But, for practical purposes Spectrum is the most likely top choice because AT&T Fiber is only available in a few limited areas for the moment.
 Compared to AT&T's non-fiber service area, Spectrum is faster and there’s no data cap.